jbcoe/polymorphic_value/talks/2017_1_25_cxx_london.md

 This is at odds with what we want.

-The compiler will generate:
+The compiler will generate all 5 special member functions.
-* A copy constructor.
-* A copy assignment operator.
-* A move constructor.
-* A move assignment operator.
-* A destructor.

 None of them will do what we want as the compiler does not consider pointers to own resources.